murray-phn/help.phnexchange/src/phns/components/gpdata.md

 ## Example 1

 The chart below displays one of the  PIP QI measures for a practice.
-In this case there is a view of the last 12 months and this chart shows that as of October 2019, the practice has recorded an alcohol consumption status for 66% of its patients.
-This is compared to the benchmark average of all data sharing practices of 42%
+In this case there is a view of the last 12 months and this chart shows that as of August 2021, the practice has recorded a smoking status for 66% of its patients.
+This is compared to the benchmark average of all data sharing practices of 71%

 ![GP profile form](../../images/PIP1.PNG)

 ## Example 2

-In this example, as of October 2019, the practice has 516 active patients diagnosed with a mental health condition or prescribed one or more certain medications.
-We can also see that only 142 patients have a Mental Health Treatment Plan recorded and only 21 have Mental Health Treatment Plan reviews.
+In this example, as of August 2021, the practice has 783 patients under 7 years of age with immunizations overdue.
+We can also see that only 153 patients are fully immunised.

 ![GP profile form](../../images/PIP2.PNG)